ipython/ipython-website/index.rst

 `More news... <news.html>`_

+.. _citing:

 Citing IPython
 ==============

-Several of the authors of IPython are connected with academic and scientific research, so it is important to us to be able to show the impact of our work in other projects and fields.
+Several of the authors of IPython are connected with academic and scientific research, so it is important for us to be able to show the impact of our work in other projects and fields.

 If IPython contributes to a project that leads to a scientific publication, please acknowledge this fact by citing the project.
 You can use this